 All enemy divisions,1918

-If 1917 changed the world, 1918 saw equally earth-shaking events: Germany’s final bid for victory, its failure, and the advance of the victorious Allies spearheaded by Haig’s British Expeditionary Force.
+If 1917 changed the world, 1918 saw equally earth-shaking events: Germany’s final bid for victory, its failure, and the advance of the victorious Allies spearheaded by Haig’s British Expeditionary Force, which included many units from the Empire, fighting splendidly on the Western Front.
 Yet the victory came unexpectedly, with German armies still occupying vast tracts of the former Russian Empire and the British cabinet preparing for a 1919 campaign.

 Kipling’s output comprised a mixture of ‘the emotional, cerebral and propagandist’, much of it in his 1919 collection The Years Between .
 [Lycett p.471] In "‘The Children" (published December, 1917), Kipling spoke for bereaved families in lamenting the losses which he thought could have been prevented had the Liberal Government prepared properly for war in the years before 1914: